-23 SEC.
-13. Section 6018 of the Business and Professions Code 24 is repealed.

-- 26 SEC.
-14. Section 6019 of the Business and Professions Code 27 is amended to read: - 6019.
-Each place upon the board for which a member is to be appointed shall for the purposes of the appointment be deemed a separate office.

-- 32 SEC.
-15. Section 6021 of the Business and Professions Code 33 is amended to read: - 34 6021. (a) (1) Within The Supreme Court shall select from its 35 appointed members a president and a vice president to serve in 36 the absence of the president. - 37 (2) Within the period of 90 days next preceding the annual meeting, the board, at a meeting called for that purpose, shall-elect the president, vice president, and select the treasurer for the ensuing year.
-The president, the vice president, and the treasurer shall be elected from among all members of the board.
+- SEC.
+13. Section 6018 of the Business and Professions Code is repealed. - SEC.
+14. Section 6019 of the Business and Professions Code is amended to read: - 6019.
+Each place upon the board for which a member is to be appointed shall for the purposes of the appointment be deemed a separate office. - SEC.
+15. Section 6021 of the Business and Professions Code is amended to read: - 6021. (a) (1) The Supreme Court shall select from-its appointed the members-a president and a vice president of the board a chair and a vice chair to serve in the absence of the president. chair. - (2) Within the period of 90 days next preceding the annual meeting, the board, at a meeting called for that purpose, shall select the treasurer for the ensuing year.

-- (3) The newly elected president, vice president, and treasurer shall assume the duties of their respective offices at the conclusion of the annual meeting following their election. appointment or selection. - (b) The term of the board president shall be one year, except that he or she may be reelected reappointed to a second one-year term as the board president. - (c) Notwithstanding the provisions of Section 6011 regarding a 13-member board, if the president is elected from among those members of the board whose terms on the board expire by that year and has not been reappointed to another term under Section 6013.1 or 6013.5, the president shall serve as a 14th member of the board during his or her one-year term, and he or she may vote.
-SEC.
-13. - 18 SEC.
-16. Section 6022 of the Business and Professions Code 19 is amended to read: - 6022.
-The officers of the State Bar shall be selected annually by the board and need not be a member of the State Bar.

-23 SEC.
-17. Section 6026.5 of the Business and Professions Code, 24 as added by Section 3 of Chapter 537 of the Statutes of 2015, is 25 repealed.

-- 27 SEC.
-18. Section 6026.7 of the Business and Professions Code, 28 as added by Section 5 of Chapter 537 of the Statutes of 2015, is 29 amended to read: - 30 6026.7. (a) The State Bar is subject to the Bagley-Keene Open 31 Meeting Act (Article 9 (commencing with Section 11120) of 32 Chapter 1 of Part 1 of Division 3 of Title 2 of the Government 33 Code) and all meetings of the State Bar are subject to the 34 Bagley-Keene Open Meeting Act. - 35 (b) Notwithstanding any other law, the Bagley-Keene Open 36 Meeting Act shall not apply to the Judicial Nominees Evaluation 37 Commission, the Committee of Bar Examiners, or the State Bar
+(2) The president, vice president, and treasurer chair and vice chair shall assume the duties of their respective offices at the conclusion of the annual meeting following their appointment or selection. appointment.

+- (b) The term of the board-president chair and vice chair shall be one year, except that he or she may be reappointed to a second one-year term as the board president. year. - (c) Notwithstanding the provisions of Section 6011 regarding a 13-member board, if the president is elected from among those members of the board whose terms on the board expire by that year and has not been reappointed to another term under Section 6013.1 or 6013.5, the president shall serve as a 14th member of the board during his or her one-year term, and he or she may vote. - SEC.
+16. Section 6022 of the Business and Professions Code is amended to read: - 6022.
+The officers secretary and treasurer of the State Bar shall be selected annually by the board and need not be a member members of the State Bar. - SEC.
+17. Section 6026.5 of the Business and Professions Code, as added by Section 3 of Chapter 537 of the Statutes of 2015, is repealed. - SEC.
+18. Section 6026.7 of the Business and Professions Code, as added by Section 5 of Chapter 537 of the Statutes of 2015, is amended to read: - 6026.7. (a) The State Bar is subject to the Bagley-Keene Open Meeting Act (Article 9 (commencing with Section 11120) of Chapter 1 of Part 1 of Division 3 of Title 2 of the Government Code) and all meetings of the State Bar are subject to the Bagley-Keene Open Meeting Act. - 30 (b) Notwithstanding any other law, the Bagley-Keene Open 31 Meeting Act shall not apply to the Judicial Nominees Evaluation 32 Commission, the Committee of Bar Examiners, or the State Bar 33 Court. - (c) In addition to the grounds authorized in the Bagley-Keene Open Meeting Act, a closed session may be held for those meetings, or portions thereof, relating to both of the following: - 37 (1) Appeals to the board from decisions of the Board of Legal 38 Specialization refusing to certify or recertify an applicant or 39 suspending or revoking a specialist's certificate.